 Skip to contents

 Data from the parents is used to generate the node using linear regression by predicting the covariate specific mean and sampling from a normal distribution with that mean and a specified standard deviation.
+Allows inclusion of arbitrary random effects and slopes.

 Usage

-node_gaussian(data, parents, formula=NULL, betas, intercept, error)
+node_gaussian(data, parents, formula=NULL, betas, intercept, error,

 Arguments